Linear regression

 Linear regression models are often fitted using the least squares approach, but they may also be fitted in other ways, such as by minimizing the "lack of fit" in some other norm (as with least absolute deviations regression), or by minimizing a penalized version of the least squares cost function as in ridge regression (L2-norm penalty) and lasso (L1-norm penalty).
+Use of the Mean Squared Error (MSE) as the cost on a dataset that has many large outliers, can result in a model that fits the outliers more than the true data due to the higher importance assigned by MSE to large errors.
+So, cost functions that are robust to outliers should be used if the dataset has many large outliers.
 Conversely, the least squares approach can be used to fit models that are not linear models.
 Thus, although the terms "least squares" and "linear model" are closely linked, they are not synonymous.